ClearMeasure/ResumeScoring/README.md

 Resume Scoring
 ============

+Add the notion of "one of these"

+Use pipe | to denote this...potentially a different type

 The resume scoring app will evolve into two projects.

 1. A new applicant resume scoring component to aide in silencing the noise involved in screening new applicants